-Large doses of vitamin C may help reduce the duration of a cold, but they do not appear to protect against one in the first place, even after exposure to a cold virus.
+Large doses of vitamin C may help reduce how long a cold lasts, but they do not appear to protect against getting a cold.
+This is true even after being exposed to the virus that causes colds.

 Colds and vitamin C

 Hemilä H, Chalker E. Vitamin C for preventing and treating the common cold.
 Cochrane Database Syst Rev. 2013;1:CD000980.
 DOI: 10.1002/14651858.CD000980.pub4.

 Livingston C, Cozzens J, Hamilton A. Treatments for symptoms of the common cold.
 Am Fam Phys.
 2013;88(3):864C-864D.

 Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.